Dean Geyer: 2006–09: Rush and Neighbours

-Within weeks of the Australian Idol fourth-season finale Geyer signed a multiple album recording-contract with SonyBMG Australia.
+Within weeks of the Australian Idol fourth-season finale Geyer signed a multiple album recording-contract with Sony BMG Australia.
 Geyer worked with Grammy Award nominated Music Producer Greg Wells and co-wrote eight of the thirteen tracks on his debut album.
 In March 2007 Geyer performed at the Celebrity Grand Prix in Melbourne in which the singles was unreleased at the time.
 In April that same year Geyer released his debut single If You Don't Mean It which peaked on the ARIA Charts at No. 10.
 The album, recorded in early February, was released on 26 May 2007 On 26 May 2007 Geyer released his long-anticipated debut album Rush which debuted and peaked at No. 7 on the ARIA Charts and received mixed reviews from critics.
 Despite a successful first week the album quickly dropped out of the charts due to little promotion and no planned second single.
 Geyer was to support Young Divas on their nationwide Australian tour but dropped out to instead promote Rush in several in-store appearances and signings.
 Later that year Geyer supported ARIA Award-Winning Duo The Veronicas on their Hook Me Up Australian Tour.
 In March 2008 Geyer portrayed the role of then fiancée Lisa Origliasso in the duo's music video This Love.
-That same year SonyBMG dropped Geyer due to the under-performance of Rush.
+That same year Sony BMG dropped Geyer due to the under-performance of Rush.

 In November 2007, Jonathon Moran from The Daily Telegraph reported Geyer had joined the cast of long-running soap opera Neighbours.
 Geyer portrayed the role of Ty Harper an aspiring musician who had dropped out of law-school and moved to Erinsborough.
 Geyer worked with Neighbours drama coach Mike Bishop for four months to help prepare himself for the role and he took vocal lessons to work with his South African accent.
 On 27 March 2008, Geyer made his on-screen debut to mixed reviews from critics.
 Geyer notably performed a duet with co-star Caitlin Stasey titled "Unforgettable", which peaked at No. 40 on the ARIA Downloads Chart.
 In November 2008 after eight-months on Neighbours Geyer announced he was leaving the series to revamp his music career.
 The following month Geyer filmed his final scenes which aired in April 2009.